Uniphar/devops-guidelines/README.md

 applications to fail right away in a visible fashion in order to reduce the amount of hidden bugs over time.

-When applied to DevOps, we align our code base as a lean code base so that we run through iterations very quickly, either a new piece of infrastructure (new code) or changes to an existing one (refactoring/changing existing code), by keeping the code base lean and having all DevOps code under CI/CD, our cycle to deploying to early environments is quite fast.
+When applied to Platform, we align our code base as a lean code base so that we run through iterations very quickly, either a new piece of infrastructure (new code) or changes to an existing one (refactoring/changing existing code), by keeping the code base lean and having all Platform code under CI/CD, our cycle to deploying to early environments is quite fast.

 ### Observe everything